-The Investment Officer, acting in accordance with written procedures and exercising due diligence, shall not be held personally responsible for a specific investment's credit risk or market price changes, provided that deviations from expectations are reported immediately, and the appropriate action is taken to control additional adverse developments.
+The Investment Officer, acting in accordance with written procedures and exercising due diligence, shall not be held personally responsible for a specific investment's credit risk or

 7.5.12 Ethics and Conflicts of Interest

 The Investment Officer and employees involved in the investment process shall refrain from personal business activity that would conflict with the proper execution and management of the investment program, or that would impair their ability to make impartial decisions.
 The Investment Officer and employees involved in the investment process shall disclose any personal financial/investment positions that could be related to the performance of the investment transactions with the same individual with which business is conducted on behalf of the District.